hpc-carpentry/tuning_lammps/_episodes/01-why-bother-performance.md

 >>
 >> 64000 hours or just over 73 years.
 >>
 >> This is way longer than anyone could bear!
 But remember, that is utilising just one core.
 If you had a machine that could simulate each of those smaller boxes simultaneously and a code that enables each box to effectively interact with each other, the whole job would only take roughly 10-12 hours.
-So it provides the motivation we need to speed up the code we have and utilise the machine to its best capacity
+So it provides the motivation we need to speed up the code we have and utilise the machine to its best capacity.
 >>
 >{: .solution}
 {: .challenge}